pnp/PnP-Sites-Core/Core/Documentation.md

 > ##### Return value
 > Total result rows of the query

+## Core.Pages.DefaultClientSideWebParts

+List of possible OOB web parts

+## Core.Pages.ClientSidePage

+Represents a modern client side page with all it's contents

+## Core.Pages.CanvasZoneTemplate

+The type of canvas being used

+## Core.Pages.CanvasZone

+Represents a zone on the canvas

+## Core.Pages.CanvasSection

+Represents a section in a canvas zone

+## Core.Pages.AvailableClientSideComponents

+Class holding a collection of client side webparts (retrieved via the _api/web/GetClientSideWebParts REST call)

+## Core.Pages.ClientSideComponent

+Client side webpart object (retrieved via the _api/web/GetClientSideWebParts REST call)

+## Core.Pages.CanvasControl

+Base control

+### Methods

+#### ToHtml
+Converts a control object to it's html representation
+> ##### Return value
+> Html representation of a control

+#### Delete
+Removes the control from the page

+#### GetType(System.String)
+Receives data-sp-controldata content and detects the type of the control
+> ##### Parameters
+> **controlDataJson:** data-sp-controldata json string

+> ##### Return value
+> Type of the control represented by the json string

+## Core.Pages.ClientSideText

+Controls of type 4 ( = text control)

+### Methods

+#### ToHtml
+Converts this control to it's html representation
+> ##### Return value
+> Html representation of this control

+## Core.Pages.ClientSideWebPart

+This class is used to instantiate controls of type 3 (= client side web parts).
+Using this class you can instantiate a control and add it on a .

+### Properties

+#### JsonWebPartData
+Json serialized web part properties
+#### HtmlPropertiesData
+Html properties data
+#### HtmlProperties
+Value of the data-sp-htmlproperties attribute
+#### WebPartId
+ID of the client side web part
+#### WebPartData
+Value of the data-sp-webpart attribute
+#### Title
+Title of the web part
+#### Description
+Description of the web part
+#### PropertiesJson
+Json serialized web part properties
+#### Properties
+Web properties as configurable
+#### Type
+Return of the client side web part
+### Methods

+#### Constructor
+Instantiates client side web part from scratch.

+#### Constructor
+Instantiates a client side web part based on the information that was obtain from calling the AvailableClientSideComponents methods on the object.
+> ##### Parameters
+> **component:** Component to create a ClientSideWebPart instance for

+#### Import(OfficeDevPnP.Core.Pages.ClientSideComponent,System.Func{System.String,System.String})
+Imports a to use it as base for configuring the client side web part instance
+> ##### Parameters
+> **component:** to import

+> **clientSideWebPartPropertiesUpdater:** Function callback that allows you to manipulate the client side web part properties after import

+#### ToHtml
+Returns a HTML representation of the client side web part
+> ##### Return value
+> HTML representation of the client side web part

+## Core.Pages.ClientSideCanvasControlData

+Abstract base class representing the json control data that will be included in each client side control (de-)serialization (data-sp-controldata attribute)

+## Core.Pages.ClientSideTextControlData

+Control data for controls of type 4 (= text control)

+## Core.Pages.ClientSideWebPartControlData

+Control data for controls of type 3 (= client side web parts)

+## Core.Pages.ClientSideWebPartData

+Json web part data that will be included in each client side web part (de-)serialization (data-sp-webpartdata)

+## Core.Entities.UnifiedGroupEntity

+Defines a Unified Group

+## Core.Entities.AreaNavigationEntity

+Entity description navigation

+### Properties

+#### GlobalNavigation
+Specifies the Global Navigation (top bar navigation)
+#### CurrentNavigation
+Specifies the Current Navigation (quick launch navigation)
+#### Sorting
+Defines the sorting
+#### SortAscending
+Defines if sorted ascending
+#### SortBy
+Defines sorted by value
+### Methods

+#### Constructor
+ctor

+## Core.Entities.CustomActionEntity

+CustomActionEntity class describes the information for a Custom Action

+### Properties

+#### CommandUIExtension
+Gets or sets a value that specifies an implementation specific XML fragment that determines user interface properties of the custom action
+#### RegistrationId
+Gets or sets the value that specifies the identifier of the object associated with the custom action.
+#### RegistrationType
+Specifies the type of object associated with the custom action.
+A Nullable Type
+#### Name
+Gets or sets the name of the custom action.
+#### Description
+Description of the custom action
+#### Title
+Custom action title
+#### Location
+Custom action location (A string that contains the location; for example, Microsoft.SharePoint.SiteSettings)
+#### ScriptBlock
+The JavaScript to be executed by this custom action
+#### Sequence
+The sequence number of this custom action
+#### ImageUrl
+The URL to the image used for this custom action
+#### Group
+The group of this custom action
+#### Url
+The URL this custom action should navigate the user to
+#### Rights
+Gets or sets the value that specifies the permissions needed for the custom action.
+#### Remove
+Indicates if the custom action will need to be removed
+#### ScriptSrc
+Gets or sets a value that specifies the URI of a file which contains the ECMAScript to execute on the page

+## Core.Entities.DefaultColumnTermPathValue

+Specifies a default column value for a document library

+### Properties

+#### FolderRelativePath
+The Path of the folder, Rootfolder of the document library is "/"
+#### FieldInternalName
+The internal name of the field
+#### TermPaths
+Taxonomy paths in the shape of "TermGroup|TermSet|Term"
+### Methods

+#### Constructor
+ctor

+## Core.Entities.IDefaultColumnValue

+IDefaultColumnValue

+### Properties

+#### FolderRelativePath
+Folder relative path
+#### FieldInternalName
+Field internal name

+## Core.Entities.DefaultColumnTermValue

+Specifies a default column value for a document library

+### Properties

+#### Terms
+Taxonomy paths in the shape of "TermGroup|TermSet|Term"

+## Core.Entities.DefaultColumnTextValue

+DefaultColumnTextValue

+## Core.Entities.DefaultColumnValue

+DefaultColumnValue

+### Properties

+#### FolderRelativePath
+The Path of the folder, Rootfolder of the document library is "/"
+#### FieldInternalName
+The internal name of the field

+## Core.Entities.ExternalUserEntity

+External user entity

+## Core.Entities.SiteEntity

+SiteEntity class describes the information for a SharePoint site (collection)

+### Properties

+#### Url
+The SPO url
+#### Title
+The site title
+#### Description
+The site description
+#### SiteOwnerLogin
+The site owner
+#### CurrentResourceUsage
+The current resource usage points
+#### IndexDocId
+IndexDocId for Search Paging
+#### Lcid
+The site locale.
+See http://technet.microsoft.com/en-us/library/ff463597.aspx for a complete list of Lcid's
+#### StorageMaximumLevel
+Site quota in MB
+#### StorageUsage
+The storage quota usage in MB
+#### StorageWarningLevel
+Site quota warning level in MB
+#### LastContentModifiedDate
+The last modified date/time of the site collection's content
+#### Template
+Site template being used
+#### TimeZoneId
+TimeZoneID for the site. "(UTC+01:00) Brussels, Copenhagen, Madrid, Paris" = 3 See http://blog.jussipalo.com/2013/10/list-of-sharepoint-timezoneid-values.html for a complete list
+#### UserCodeMaximumLevel
+The user code quota in points
+#### UserCodeWarningLevel
+The user code quota warning level in points
+#### WebsCount
+The count of the SPWeb objects in the site collection

+## Core.Entities.SitePolicyEntity

+Properties of a site policy object

+### Properties

+#### Description
+The description of the policy
+#### EmailBody
+The body of the notification email if there is no site mailbox associated with the site.
+#### EmailBodyWithTeamMailbox
+The body of the notification email if there is a site mailbox associated with the site.
+#### EmailSubject
+The subject of the notification email.
+#### Name
+The name of the policy

+## Core.Entities.VariationInformation

+Class containing variation configuration information

+### Properties

+#### AutomaticCreation
+Automatic creation Mapped to property "EnableAutoSpawnPropertyName"
+#### RecreateDeletedTargetPage
+Recreate Deleted Target Page; set to false to enable recreation Mapped to property "AutoSpawnStopAfterDeletePropertyName"
+#### UpdateTargetPageWebParts
+Update Target Page Web Parts Mapped to property "UpdateWebPartsPropertyName"
+#### CopyResources
+Copy resources Mapped to property "CopyResourcesPropertyName"
+#### SendNotificationEmail
+Send email notification Mapped to property "SendNotificationEmailPropertyName"
+#### RootWebTemplate
+Configuration setting site template to be used for the top sites of each label Mapped to property "SourceVarRootWebTemplatePropertyName"

+## Core.Entities.VariationLabelEntity

+Class represents variation label

+### Properties

+#### Title
+The variation label title
+#### Description
+The variation label description
+#### FlagControlDisplayName
+The flag to control display name
+#### Language
+The variation label language
+#### Locale
+The variation label locale
+#### HierarchyCreationMode
+The hierarchy creation mode
+#### IsSource
+Set as source variation
+#### IsCreated
+Gets a value indicating whether the variation label has been created

+## Core.Entities.WebPartEntity

+Class that describes information about a web part

+### Properties

+#### WebPartXml
+XML representation of the web part
+#### WebPartZone
+Zone that will need to hold the web part
+#### WebPartIndex
+Index (order) of the web part in it's zone
+#### WebPartTitle
+Title of the web part

+## Core.Entities.YammerGroup

+Represents Yammer Group information Generated based on Yammer response on 30th of June 2014 and using http://json2csharp.com/ service

+## Core.Entities.YammerUser

+Represents YammerUser Generated based on Yammer response on 30th of June 2014 and using http://json2csharp.com/ service

 ## Core.AzureEnvironment

 Enum to identify the supported Office 365 hosting environments